 Current smoking cessation aids fail in 80 to 90 percent of smokers.
 The idea behind this therapy would be to destroy nicotine before it reaches the brain—depriving a person of the “reward” of nicotine that can trigger relapse into smoking.
 Pseudomonas putida, a bacterium typically found in tobac...
 Read More

-Vincent, Dickson, and Daniel discuss how fluctuation in the price of guinea pig food could help transmission of the agent of Chagas disease, and present a new case study for your consumption.
+Vincent, Dickson, and Daniel solve their fishy tale, and present a new case study for your consumption.

 Daniel: I was fascinated by your answer to the case from TWIP 91 - the life cycle of the southeast Asian worm (I won't even try to spell it.)
 Re early symptom coughing & wheezing: if the ED did a chest X-ray out of concern about the lungs, would the...
 Read More